tbeck/sandbox/src/_syrup_recipes/cola-peanut-syrup.md

     quantity: 700 g
 instructions_html: >-
   <p>Bring cola and peanuts to a boil in a pot.
 Blend with immersion blender or
   stand blender.
 Strain to remove solids.
-Weigh liquid and add ~70% of that weight in demerara sugar.
-Whisk until dissolved.
-Bottle and refrigerate for up to one month.</p>
+Add demerara sugar and whisk until dissolved.
+Pour into a clean bottle and refrigerate for up to one month.</p>
 ---